mwang159/CNNreg/README.md

 A deep learning approach for cell type deconvolution of bulk RNA-seq data using single-cell RNA-seq reference data.
 CNNreg employs a custom CNN-based regression model to estimate cell type proportions in complex tissue samples.

+We recommend using [CNNregR](https://github.com/mwang159/CNNregR) package in R for easier data handling and preprocessing.
+Alternatively, users can also preprocess the data by yourself and use the Python API or CLI provided in this package.

 ## Installation

 ### Option 1: Using pip (Recommended)